Beginners Start Here!

 A number of important laws relate to fireworks and their use.
 These are summarised in the Firework Laws & Regulations Guide, including what time you cannot let fireworks off after (and exceptions for certain dates).

-If you’re storing fireworks for any length of time you should also read our Safe Fireworks Storage guide which runs through the legal limits for home storage.
+If you’re storing fireworks for any length of time you should also read my Safe Fireworks Storage guide which runs through the legal limits for home storage.

 Step 5: Do you need insurance?